 - Becker, C., Dürsch, P., Eife, T. and A. Glas, 2022, Extending the Procedure of Engelberg et al. (2009) to Surveys with Varying Interval-Widths.

 - Glas, A. and L. Müller, 2021, Talking in a Language that Everyone can Understand?
 Transparency of Speeches by the ECB Executive Board.

 - Conrad, C. and A. Glas, 2018, `Dejà Vol‘ Revisited: Survey Forecasts of Macroeconomic Variables Predict Volatility in the Cross-Section of Industry Portfolios.

-- Dovern, J., Glas, A. and G. Kenny, Testing for Differences in Survey-Based Density Expectations: A Compositional Data Approach
+- Dovern, J., Glas, A., and G. Kenny, Testing for Differences in Survey-Based Density Expectations: A Compositional Data Approach

 Between 2011 and 2019, I have taught tutorials and Stata-tutorials for the Bachelor courses `Economic and Social Statistics‘, `General Statistical Methods‘ and `Empirical Economics: Statistics and Econometrics‘ as well as the Master course `Advanced Econometrics‘ at Heidelberg University.

 American Economic Review: Insights; Contemporary Economics; Economic Modelling; Economics Letters; Empirical Economics; European Economic Review; International Journal of Forecasting; Journal of Banking & Finance; Journal of Business Cycle Research; Journal of Macroeconomics; Journal of Money, Credit and Banking; PLOS ONE; Quantitative Economics